TradeRES/toolbox-amiris-emlab/data/INFO.md

-This folder can be used for storing original data files for the project.
+The files needed for the workflow are :
+Coupling Config,
+Emlab Parameters,
+Exported Traderes,
+Power plants

 If possible, add *datapackage.json* file to make it a [Data Package](https://frictionlessdata.io/data-package/).